twilblog/twilblog.github.io/_posts/2015-07-27-java-camel-spring.markdown

 {% endhighlight %}

-***NOTE:*** The Main class used is org.apache.camel.spring.javaconfig.Main (not the basic camel one) and also the PropertiesComponent is not required but allows you to externalise your properties values to a file
+***NOTE:*** The Main class used is org.apache.camel.spring.javaconfig.Main (not the basic camel one) and also the PropertiesComponent is not required but allows you to externalise your properties values to a file.

 ## Testing

+Again, there were [many existing examples](https://camel.apache.org/spring-testing.html), but none that played well with me.
-Again many [examples here](https://camel.apache.org/spring-testing.html) (that did not play well with me) but this (very contrived) shows what I used in the end to get the test using the Java config.
+However, this (very contrived) example shows what I ended up using to get the test working using the Java config:

 {% highlight java %}